3DGenomes/TADbit/_sources/tutorial/tutorial_0_mapping.txt

     same direction
-4.  extra dangling-end : reads are comming from different RE fragment but are close enough (< max\_molecule length) and point to the inside
+4.  extra dangling-end : reads are comming from different RE fragment but are close enough (< max\_molecule length) and point to the inside.
+Maximum molecule length parameter can be set at 1.5 or 2 times the 99.9 percentile returned by insert\_size function above.
-5.  too close from RES : semi-dangling-end filter, start position of one of the read is too close (5 bp by default) from RE cutting site.
+5.  too close from RES : semi-dangling-end filter, start position of one of the read is too close (5 bp by default) from RE cutting site (with 4 base-pair-cutter enzyme it can be set to 4nt).
+This filter is in general not taken into account in *in situ* Hi-C experiments, and with 4bp cutters as the ligation may happen only one side of the DNA fragments.
-6.  too short : remove reads comming from small restriction less than 100 bp (default) because they are comparable to the read length
+6.  too short : remove reads comming from small restriction less than 100 bp (default) because they are comparable to the read length, and are thus probably artifacts.
 7.  too large : remove reads comming from large restriction fragments (default: 100 Kb, P < 10-5 to occur in a randomized genome) as they likely represent poorly assembled or repeated regions
 8.  over-represented : reads coming from the top 0.5% most frequently detected restriction fragments, they may be prone to PCR artifacts or represent fragile regions of the genome or genome assembly errors
-9.  duplicated : the combination of the start positions of the reads is repeated -> PCR artifact (only keep one copy)
+9.  duplicated : the combination of the start positions (and direction) of the reads is repeated -> PCR artifact (only keep one copy)
 10. random breaks : start position of one of the read is too far (more than min\_dist\_to\_re) from RE cutting site.
 Non-canonical enzyme activity or random physical breakage of the chromatin.
+The min\_dist\_to\_re parameter can be set as the 99.9 percentile of the distribution of insert sizes, as this parameter is important it is recommended to try different combinations and observe how it may affect the quality of the resulting interaction matrix

 The function ``filter_reads`` works in parallel (4 threads), and creates one file per filter (10 files, which path are an extension of the input